kubeshop/testkube/docs/docs/articles/creating-tests.md

     test: kube
 ```

-When such a test is created you will see additional annotations for its cron job, when the default cron job template doesn't have any annotations.
+When such a test is created you will see additional annotations for its cron job, if the default cron job template doesn't have any annotations.

 ### Executing a Prerun/Postrun Script